 I can vividly recall attending my first AWS meetup in Sydney, Australia.
 My understanding of AWS was almost nil, and after exchanging some pleasantries with the room I sought refuge within the walls of my second box of complimentary stir fried noodles.
 I even remember thinking to myself, “these noodles are delicious”.

-With each bite the flavour soured however, my mind digesting its subconscious realisation that my understanding of AWS was poor at best.
+With each bite the flavor soured however, my mind digesting its subconscious realization that my understanding of AWS was poor at best.
 This was catharsis in a takeaway box.

 Like a 10,000 piece jigsaw puzzle taking form, understanding the bigger picture of cloud infrastructure and AWS is something that will certainly excite.
-In the words of my favourite comedian reggie watts “...If you like anything that you enjoy, you may find this palatable”.
+In the words of my favorite comedian Reggie Watts “…If you like anything that you enjoy, you may find this palatable”.